 A Person by Any Other Name?
 Legal Personhood and Animals

-The learning sequence for this activity addresses the question of where other species and environments (such as animals and rivers) ‘fit’ within Australia’s legal system.
+The learning sequence for this activity addresses the question of where other species and entities (such as non-human animals and rivers) ‘fit’ within Australia’s legal system.
 It begins by examining terms and concepts related to this topic as a result of watching a video exploring the application of legal personhood to non-human animals.
 Students go on to discuss the ideas in the video before attempting to apply them to their own lives.

 - Fact Sheet – Animals: Property or Persons?